SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions-exam-problems.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/652#3](https://judge.softuni.org/Contests/Practice/Index/652#3).

-## Task: company
+## problem: company

 A company is requested to develop a project that is estimated for a given number of hours.
 The company has **a certain number of days** to do that. **In 10% of those days**, its employees are being onboarded and **are not ready to work** on the project.
 A normal **working day at this company lasts for 8 hours**.
 The project is important for the company and every **employee is obliged to work** on this project **overtime for 2 hours** per day.

 **The hours** should be **rounded down** (e.g. **6.98 hours** are rounded to **6 hours**).

-Your task is to write a program that **calculates if the company is going to finish the project on time** and **how many hours more are needed for the completion of the project** or if the execution was successful **how many dedicated working hours are left at hand**.
+Your problem is to write a program that **calculates if the company is going to finish the project on time** and **how many hours more are needed for the completion of the project** or if the execution was successful **how many dedicated working hours are left at hand**.

 ### Input data